-Your baby may be teething if she:
+Your baby may be teething if they:

 Don't give ibuprofen (such as Advil® or Motrin®) to a child younger than six months old.

-When those first teeth come in, use a wet washcloth around your finger—or a soft toothbrush—to clean and massage your baby's gums.
+When those first teeth come in, use a wet washcloth around your finger — or a soft toothbrush — to clean and massage your baby's gums.
 This will introduce your child to the idea of brushing teeth.
+Talk to your dentist or pediatrician about whether to use toothpaste with fluoride.

 Your baby's first few trips to the dentist should be fun and enjoyable.
-When your baby becomes a toddler, your dentist can show her how to brush and floss.
+When your baby becomes a toddler, your dentist can show them how to brush and floss.
 Fluoride treatments will also help prevent tooth decay.

 Do not let your toddler lie down or go to bed with a bottle of milk or juice.
 The pooling milk or juice can cause choking, ear infections or tooth decay.